-The FIU CAPS doctoral psychology internship program offers multiculturally competent clinical experience in providing psychological interventions and assessments with a diverse university population.
-Clinical service provision at CAPS is guided by research, ethical and legal standards.
+The FIU CAPS doctoral psychology internship program offers clinical experience in providing psychological interventions and assessments with a varied university population.
+Clinical service provision at CAPS is guided by research, ethical, and legal standards.
 The psychology internship program emphasizes the development of professional attitudes and values, communication, and interpersonal skills, as well as the development of professional skills specific to provision of clinical supervision.
-The training program gives interns the opportunity to develop proficiency in crisis intervention as well as provide consultation/liaison services to other university departments.
+The Doctoral Internship Program gives interns the opportunity to develop proficiency in crisis intervention as well as provide consultation/liaison services to other university departments.